what is http protocol

 How http protocol Works

-At its core, HTTP communication involves a series of requests and responses.
+At its core, HTTP communication is about requests and responses.
 When a user types a web address (URL) into a browser or clicks a link, the browser acts as the client.
-It then starts an HTTP request.
-This request contains several key components:
+It then sends an HTTP request.
+This request has several important parts:

 Request Method:

 Specifies the action to be performed on the resource.
-The most common methods are:
+The most common http method are:

 GET: Retrieves a resource from the server.
 When you visit a web page, your browser sends a GET request.
 This request gets the HTML, CSS, JavaScript, and other files needed to show the page.